-The 2012 Phenomenon refers to various mythological beliefs surrounding the date December 21st, 2012, which will mark the end of a 5,125 year cycle, according to the Mayan Long Count calendar.
-Despite the widespread nature of the doomsday theories associated with this date and their adaptation in popular culture, none have been accepted by mainstream scholars of Mayan history.
+The 2012 Phenomenon were various mythological beliefs surrounding the date December 21st, 2012, which marked the end of a 5,125 year cycle, according to the Mayan Long Count calendar.

 The earliest known mention of December 21st, 2012 has been attributed to author Michael D. Coe who wrote in his 1966 book The Maya:

 “There is a suggestion […] that Armageddon would overtake the degenerate peoples of the world and all creation on the final day of the 13th b’ak’tun.
 Thus […] our present universe [would] be annihilated [in December 2012] when the Great Cycle of the Long Count reaches completion.”

 Coe’s interpretation is largely based on the ancient Mayan Long Count Calendar, which is scheduled to complete its 5,125-year Great Cycle on the winter solstice in December 2012.
 According to the Popul Vuh, a compilation of Mayan mythical and historical narratives, three previous, failed worlds were abolished at the end of each of the previous three Great Cycles.
 Thus, Coe inferred that at the end of the current Great Cycle in December 2012, an event of apocalyptic or transformative nature will occur.
 There are a multitude of competing theories as to exactly what will happen: some say that an interplanetary alignment will cause a series of catastrophic events, while others predict an incredible sign that will mark the beginning of a new Age.
 This doomsday interpretation has been dismissed by most Mayan scholars.